Cereceres/my-thunk/README.md

 ## mythunk(thunkable[,paramsOfthunkable,...]) -> thunked
 In general the thunkable receive like the last param a callback what is exec with err and other results.

-## thunked(callbackTothunkable) -> resFromthunkable
+## thunked(callbackTothunkable)
 Exec the thunkable and pass the callbackTothunkable like callback.
+If the callbackTothunkable is not given or is not a function a promise is returned.

 ## callbackTothunkable([err,params,...])
 if a error is catched by thunk is passed to callbackTothunkable